flux-framework/flux-operator/examples/experimental/bursting/broker-gke/README.md

 $ gcloud container clusters get-credentials ${CLUSTER_NAME}
 ```

-Create the namespace, install the operator (assuming you are using a development version) and create the minicluster:
+Create the namespace, install the operator (assuming you are using a development version) and create the minicluster.
+Note that if you aren't using a development version, you can apply `flux-operator.yaml` instead.

 ```bash
 kubectl apply -f ../../../dist/flux-operator-dev.yaml